innoq/ml-ops.org/content/model-governance.md

 Organizations often don’t recognize the importance of Model Governance until models are supposed to be deployed.
 Many companies have automatized  ML pipelines but fail to bring models into compliance with legal requirements.
 [According to an *Algorithmia*-Study](https://www.artificialintelligence-news.com) from 2021, 56 percent of respondents considered the implementation of model governance to be one of the biggest challenges for successfully bringing ML applications into production.
 In Germany, this [*IDG Research Services ML 2021 study*](https://www.lufthansa-industry-solutions.com/de-de/studien/idg-studie-machine-learning-2021) found that 26.2 percent of companies believe that compliance risks pose the biggest challenge, while  35.8 percent consider legal considerations (such as transparency of algorithmic decision-making) to be a remaining difficulty.

-## AI in Germany

-According to this [*2021 Machine Learning study*](https://www.lufthansa-industry-solutions.com/de-en/studies/idg-study-machine-learning-2021), 73 percent of organizations with more than 10,000 employees and 59 percent of smaller companies use ML.
-ML is used in industries like IT (76%), production (57%), research and development (54.1%), logistics (52.9%), and sales (50.6%).
-Examples of use cases are quality assurance in production (53.8%), error reduction (43.8%), the automation of processes (40.2%), automatized case management (36.7%), optimization of the supply chain (34.9%), chatbots (30.2%), route optimization (30.2%), predictive maintenance (29.6%), customer self-service (29.6%), and intelligent product development (29.6%).
-For all of these domains and applications, organizations must implement MLOps to deploy ML models and build model governance frameworks to ensure models comply with regulations.

 ## Model Governance Will Not Be Optional